woocommerce/woocommerce-ios/ARCHITECTURE.md

 Related Endpoints are expected to be accessible by means of a concrete `Remote` implementation.
 The `Remote` base class offers few convenience methods for enqueuing requests and parsing responses in a standard and cohesive way `(Mappers)`.

-`Remote(s)` receive a Network concrete instance via it's initializer.
+`Remote(s)` receive a Network concrete instance via its initializer.
 This allows us to Unit Test it's behavior, by means of the `MockupNetwork` tool, which was designed to simulate Backend Responses.